globalhawk04/gen-engine/README.md

-Drone_4 first princple prompts update to gather more detailed information for issac simmulation.
-Catelog Json has improved.
-Instead of epic video game simualtion i am going with nvidia issac to simulate.
-Upgrading simulation will be the main focus for the next 72 hours.
-Once I have the full pipeline completed to a point in which i am satified the simulation is as best as i can get i will shift from drones to something else like quad or robot arms using hugging face tut: https://huggingface.co/docs/lerobot/en/so101
+System now works from seed to simulation for drones!
+I cheated a little bit in the make_fleet.py to rely less on LLM to create but I had to remind myself that this was a test of Gem 3.0 reasoning and not making things absolutely perfect to avoid going down a needless rabithole.
+Now that I have the pipeline completed to a point in which i am satified the simulation is as best as i can get i will shift from drones to something else like quad or robot arms using hugging face tut: https://huggingface.co/docs/lerobot/en/so101

 This is a portfolio piece.
 I am actively looking for high-level consulting gigs (Fractional CTO, Principal Engineer) or Team Lead roles.